pseudonym117/Riot-Watcher/README.rst

 requests every 10 seconds and 500 requests every 10 minutes (the limit for development keys).
-The rate limiter does not prevent you from making requests that will be blocked and cause an exception, it simply allows you to check if you request will go through.
+The rate limiter does not prevent you from making requests that will be blocked and cause an exception, it simply allows you to check if you request will go through. sdsd

 To Start...
 -----------